CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-datarequest.md

 // insert your access token here
 $api = new CopernicaRestApi("your-access-token");

-// process the request (don't forget to add the email!)
+// process the request (don't forget to add the id!)
 $api->get("datarequest/$id", $data)
 ```
 This example requires the [REST API class](./rest-php).